 - Individuals who are in a private Medicare Advantage (MA) plan but who want to switch to traditional Medicare.
 Only beneficiaries who switch to traditional Medicare within a year of first enrolling in an MA plan are guaranteed the eligibility to purchase a Medigap plan.

 - Beneficiaries age 64 and younger who are eligible for Medicare because they receive Social Security Disability Insurance (SSDI) benefits.
 These individuals do not have guaranteed issue protection unless they live in a state that requires it.

 - The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) (P.L.
 114–10) phased out two popular Medigap plans, C and F, that cover the Part B deductible.
-While individuals with these plans will be able to keep them, beginning in 2020 the plans won’t be able to take new enrollees.
-Over time, the inability to bring in younger enrollees will make the plans more expensive.
+While individuals with these plans will be able to keep them, since 2020 the plans are not able to take new enrollees.
+Over time, the inability to bring in younger enrollees will likely make the plans more expensive.
 There is no special enrollment period for individuals currently enrolled in C or F plans to change plans without consideration of their pre-existing conditions.